casimon/react-native-spacex/README.md

 ## Run on iOS Simulator

-Ensure you are at the root of the spaceX folder and run:
+Ensure you are at the root of the project folder and run:

 ```
 react-native run-ios